Well-being is relational.

 The relationship is not the vehicle for the medicine.
 The relationship is the medicine.

-• The artifact.
-How the people who build systems, programs, policies, and institutions ensure that what they make carries genuine relational intelligence - and remains accountable to the communities it will shape long after the designers have left the room.
+The artifacts of care.
+How the people who build programs, policies, and institutions think about well-being and remain accountable to the communities it will shape.

-IRD begins where human-centered design leaves off.
-It recognizes that the designer is not outside the relational field they are designing within - they are part of it, shaped by it, and accountable to it.
+Integrative Relational Design begins where human-centered design leaves off.
+It recognizes that the designer is not outside the relational field they are designing within: they are part of it, shaped by it, and accountable to it.
 And it insists that what gets built is not a delivered solution but a living field that will act in the world on behalf of people who were never in the room when it was made.

 Design is how we build worlds for people we haven't yet met.
 It asks for a different kind of accountability.

-IRW addresses a question that neither individual practice nor program design can answer alone: what does it mean for an institution to have genuine relational health?
-Not relationally skilled staff delivering services - but an organization whose culture, structure, decision-making, and community relationships are themselves expressions of the values it claims to hold.
+Integrative Relational Wellbeing addresses the question of what it means for an institution to have a genuine culture, structure, decision-making, and community relationships that are themselves expressions of the values it claims to hold.

 What We Do

-The Center for Integrative Relational Health is an independent thought leadership organization.
-We develop and steward a growing body of knowledge about integrative relational practice across disciplines - through learning, practice, and community.
+As a center for thinking and collective inquiry, we steward the development of a growing body of knowledge about integrative relational practice across disciplines through research, learning, thought leadership, and community.